klux21/limitless_times/README.txt

 of the historical time offsets and daylight saving rules.
 Of course I doubt that any of us will go back in time for enjoying those old days again and for this it shouldn't be a big problem for most developers.
-Be aware that the provided functions don't care about any leap seconds as well.
+Be aware that the provided functions don't care about any leap seconds.
 Those are applied at random times for adjusting the timegap between the very local Gregorian time and the UTC time but a Gregorian year has an even bigger deviation from an average tropical year either and leap seconds can't fix the